 The final three bars return to the adagio tempo of the beginning, emitting one last hushed and reverent declaration of the faith we have in His Word.

 Alto/tenor, aria/chorale (82 bars).

 In terms of narrative, this adds nothing to that which we were told in the preceding chorus.
 But to simply note this and leave the matter there would be to miss the point.
-The waiting for the Lord, it seems, may be much longer than we had wished for, or even thought possible.
+The waiting for the Lord, it seems, may be much longer than we had wished for, or had even thought possible.
 The minor mode imparts a somewhat gloomy quality to the melodic writing and the low, alto chorale sounds melancholic and unworldly.
-The time signature of 12/8 is often associated with the pastorale or the gigue but here it has more the characteristic of onward plodding, weary repetitive steps along a seemingly endless pathway.
+The time signature of 12/8 is often associated with the pastorale or the gigue but here it has more the characteristic of onward plodding, wearily repetitive steps along a seemingly endless pathway.

 The fluidity of invention which Bach demonstrates in the tenor and continuo lines in order to sustain interest over a full six minutes is quite remarkable.